Middle Tennessee Blue Raiders baseball

 The Middle Tennessee Blue Raiders baseball team is a varsity intercollegiate athletic team of Middle Tennessee State University in Murfreesboro, Tennessee, United States.
 The team is a member of Conference USA, which is part of the National Collegiate Athletic Association's Division I. Middle Tennessee's first baseball team was fielded in 1912.
 The team plays its home games at Reese Smith Jr. Field in Murfreesboro, Tennessee.
 The Blue Raiders are coached by Jerry Meyers.

+Middle Tennessee in the NCAA Tournament

+NCAA Division I

+Middle Tennessee has made the NCAA Division I baseball tournament thirteen times.
+They have a record of 8–26.

+NCAA Division II

+During their time in NCAA Division II, Middle Tennessee made it to the Division II tournament once.
+They went 3-2.

 Blue Raiders in Major League Baseball

 Since the Major League Baseball Draft began in 1965, Middle Tennessee has had 75 players selected.